Energy-dependent flavour ratios in neutrino telescopes from charm: Summary and conclusions

 Knowing that the transition may be quantified in terms of flavour fraction ratios, and concretely seen in neutrino telescope experiments in terms of ratios of different event morphologies, we have used a sample of current IceCube data --- HESE 7.5-yr --- to look for any hints pointing to such transitions.
-We find that the relatively low statistics of current events precludes a conclusion either way, but the method used here may in the future be scaled up for data from \Gen\ to obtain better results.
+The IceCube best-fit single power law with uncertainties permits a $50:50$ admixture of a power law from $\pi/K$ decays and a SJS charm contribution to the diffuse astrophysical neutrino flux.
+We find that the relatively low statistics of current events is insufficient to allow a conclusion about the flavour composition at sources, but we expect that the method used here, scaled up for data from \Gen, will provide more definitive conclusions.

 \acknowledgments We thank M.~Bustamante, C.~P\'erez de los Heros, C.~Glaser and A.~Hallgren for discussions.
-This work is supported in part by the U.S. Department of Energy Grant DE-SC-0010113 (MHR) and in part by the U. S. Department of Energy Grant DE-FG02-13ER41976/DE-SC-0009913 (IS).
+This work is supported in part by the U.S.~Department of Energy Grant DE-SC-0010113 (MHR) and in part by the U.S.~Department of Energy Grant DE-FG02-13ER41976/DE-SC-0009913 (IS).